davreev/SpatialSlur/README.md

 + __SpatialSlur.Collections__ contains generic data structures for spatial queries and related algorithms.
 Also contains various general-purpose extension methods for .NET collection types.

-+ __SpatialSlur.Dynamics__ contains a projection based constraint solver and various constraint types for geometry optimization and form-finding.
++ __SpatialSlur.Dynamics__ contains a projection based constraint solver and various constraint types for geometry optimization and shape exploration.
 This is based on methods described in [(1)](http://lgg.epfl.ch/publications/2012/shapeup/paper.pdf) and follows many of the implementation details given in [(2)](http://lgg.epfl.ch/publications/2015/ShapeOp/ShapeOp_DMSC15.pdf).

 + __SpatialSlur.Fields__ contains generic data structures for discrete and continuous field representations (scalar, vector, and tensor) along with various algorithms for processing, compositing, and visualization.